5H4D0W86/passcodegen/README.md

 ## 🧠 Why I Built This

-As a working professional in law enforcement, I’m required to update my work passwords every few months.
+As a working professional, I’m required to update my work passwords every few months.
 After running out of creative ideas, I decided to build this tool to quickly generate strong, base64-style passwords that meet security standards.
 My long-term goal is to turn this into a simple website that both I and my coworkers can use anytime, anywhere.

 ## 🚀 Features